NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 obsoleting {{?RFC8312}}.
 This requires an update to {{!RFC5681}}, which limits the aggressiveness of Reno TCP implementations in its Section 3.
 Since CUBIC is occasionally more aggressive than the {{!RFC5681}}
-algorithms, this document updates {{!RFC5681}} to allow for CUBIC's behavior.
+algorithms, this document updates the first paragraph of Section 3 of
+{{!RFC5681}}, replacing it with a normative reference to guideline (1) in Section 3 of {{!RFC5033}}, which allows for CUBIC's behavior defined in this document.

 Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor of CUBIC, was selected as the default TCP congestion control algorithm